 |

 Computer Case: holds all parts of the computer.
 You select a box suitable to hold the mother board you have selected.
 On the front you see expansion bays for CD-RWs and DVDs, and on the back look for at least 5 expansion slots for adding things like modems, firewire ports, and extra USB ports.
-For your convenience, make sure your new case has front-side outlets for USBs, headsets with microphones (for SkyPe), and perhaps even Firewire inputs.

 |